Waitemata Waste Away

 Auckland Council is currently hearing submissions on the draft Waste Management and Minimisation plan.
 Colinda Rowe went along today to speak on behalf of the Grey Lynn 2030 Waste Away submission.
 Here is what she had to say: “Grey Lynn 2030 is a community organization that facilitates and supports local focus groups working towards a positive,…

-Read MoreWaste Away Update
+Read MoreWaste Away Group Minutes

 Read More